MCresearch/Candela/README.md

 The analysis calculates the OOO angle distribution of the central water and its two neighboring water molecules. (`bdf_rcut1` has the same function.)
 It also calculates the free energy map of OOO angle and O-O distance.
 (Figure.
 3D-3E in Chen, et al., 114, 10846, Proc.
 Nat.
 Acad.
 Sci.
 (2017))

 - **dist**<a id=dist></a>
-The analysis calculates the 3D spatial distribution of water molecules around hydroxide ion.
+The analysis calculates the 2D/3D spatial distribution of water molecules around hydroxide ion.
 The output file could be put into Vesta to generate the 3D distribution plot.
 (Figure.
 4a-c of Chen et al. 10, 413, Nat.
 Chem.
-(2018))
+(2018)) The following parameters are also needed for the analysis:
+    - `nx`/`ny` number of grids on the x/y direction of the 2D distribution.
+    - `u1`/`u2`/`u3` number of grids on the x/y/z direction of the 3D distribution.
+    - `rcut` radius cutoff of the distribution.
+See the code of `src/dist.cpp` for a more detailed understanding.
+    - `rcut1` radius cutoff of the distribution.
+See the code of `src/dist.cpp` for a more detailed understanding.

+- **dist2**<a id=dist2></a>
+The analysis calculates the 3D spatial distribution of first-shell (`func=2`) and second-shell (`func=3`) water molecules or the spatial distribution of Wannier function centers (`func=1`).
+The Wannier function centers distribution only support `qe` format (cp.x) for now.
+The `wannier_file` and `nbands` (number of Wannier centers) have to be specified when involving calculation of Wannier centers.
+The output file could be put into Vesta to generate the 3D distribution plot as well.
+The radial cutoff and number of grids on 3 dimensions are all specified with `rcut` and `u1`.

+- **hb_stat**<a id=hb_stat></a>
+The analysis calculates distribution of HB number, length and lifetime etc.

+- **hb_stat2**<a id=hb_stat2></a>
+The analysis calculates the O-O-O angular distribution of water molecules with different number of acceptence/donation number.

+- **hyper**<a id=hyper>
+The analysis calculates the planarity distribution of hydroxide accepted water molecules.
+See the definition in Chen et al. 10, 413, Nat.
+Chem.
+(2018)